-We at the Perecman Firm have a proven record in prosecuting third-party claims stemming from on the job injuries.
-When an employee suffers an on-the-job injury, whether it be due to a defective tool, condition at the place of work, motor vehicle accident, or a construction accident, it is necessary to consult an attorney that is well versed and experienced in the nuances between workers’ compensation and third-party liability.
+We at The Perecman Firm, P.L.L.C., have a proven record in bringing and winning claims stemming from on the job injuries.
+When an employee suffers an on-the-job injury, whether it be due to a defective tool, condition at the place of work, motor vehicle accident, or a construction accident like a scaffold fall or ladder fall, it is necessary to consult an attorney that is experienced in the nuances between workers’ compensation and third-party liability.
 This is particularly true in the context of construction accidents where New York State has established special laws to protect construction workers.

 The Workers’ Compensation Board may decide to hold a hearing before a Workers’ Compensation Law Judge who will decide whether a claim is valid or not.
 During the hearings it may be necessary to take testimony, conduct depositions and submit proof.
-Since the materials, testimony and submissions are relevant to the injured worker’s claims, what occurs at a hearing could impact the worker’s third-party claim.
-We at the Perecman Firm are ideally suited to handle these matters because we have a legal staff with experience and expertise in both workers’ compensation law and third-party liability.
-Having access to a premiere legal team that can represent you in both matters is ideal because it allows your attorneys to conduct the workers’ compensation proceedings with sensitivity, thought and strategic planning towards developing and maximizing both the workers’ compensation claims and the third-party action.
+Since the materials, testimony and submissions are relevant to the injured worker’s claims, what occurs at a hearing could impact the worker’s personal injury lawsuit.
+We here at The Perecman Firm, P.L.L.C., are ideally suited to handle these matters because we have attorneys and staff that handle both workers’ compensation claims and third-party accident cases in NY.
+Having the same premiere legal team represent you in both matters at the same time is ideal because it allows your attorneys to conduct the workers’ compensation proceedings with sensitivity, thought and strategic planning towards developing and maximizing both the workers’ compensation claims and the personal injury case.

 After recovering from an injury, you may decide to return to work.
 Once your doctor clears you, either you or your representative should inform the Board and the insurance carrier of that decision.
 If you are able to perform your job duties, but in a diminished capacity, you may be paid less.
 If this is the case, you could apply to receive workers’ compensation benefits to make up the decreased wages, called a “reduced earnings” benefit.
 You may think you can perform your job duties, but upon returning to work, realize that you cannot.
 If this is the case, you may have the opportunity to reopen your workers’ comp claim to collect benefits.
 If you were injured on the job and took time off work to recover, but never filed a workers’ comp claim before returning to work, you still have two years to do so.

-Many clients that we represent at The Perecman Firm can no longer return to work in any capacity.
-In fact, we also represent many families who lost loved ones in construction and workplace related accidents.
-Our job is to be trial-ready, and fight for compensation to make you and your family whole.
-Following an on-the-job injury many injured workers fear that they will lose their home and fear that they will not be able to provide financially.
+Many clients that we represent at The Perecman Firm, P.L.L.C., can no longer return to work in any capacity.
+In fact, we also represent many families who lost loved ones in construction and workplace-related accidents.
+Our job is to be trial-ready and fight for compensation to make you and your family whole.
+Following an on-the-job injury, many injured workers fear that they will lose their home and fear that they will not be able to provide financially.
 We fight for injured workers and their families so that they can focus on their recovery and treatment and not be distracted by these fears.

-At The Perecman Firm, we handle all types of construction accident claims, workers’ compensation claims, and even claims for disability benefits.
-Our law firm is a proud supporter of union workers and is passionate about representing all types of workers who have been hurt on the job.
-The time after an on-the-job accident can be confusing and scary, which is why The Perecman Firm exists.
+At The Perecman Firm, P.L.L.C., we handle all types of construction accident claims, workers’ compensation claims, and even claims for disability benefits.
+Our law firm is a proud supporter of union workers, but we are passionate about representing all types of workers who have been hurt on the job.
 Our experienced New York City lawyers are here to walk you through the process to fight for a fair and favorable resolution.
 Get in touch with our firm today at (212) 577-9325.